akavel/garden/@isle/clawtype.@diy.@embed.md

 TME search for [1+ NiMH charging ICs](https://www.tme.eu/pl/en/katalog/battery-and-battery-cells-controllers_112884/?params=2613:1503863;550:1925651,1834448&productListOrderBy=1000014)

+## preci-dip

+I have trouble finding a good keyword name for this thing that seems vaguely matching various following names:

+- preci-dip sockets & pins?
+- machined goldpin/pin/dip sockets & pins?
+- mill-max dip sockets & pins?

+They seem to have lower profile than generic square-shaped sockets+goldpins, as exemplified in corne keyboard builds where a LiPo battery seems to fit inbetween.
+But I can't find more details, and also (how) do pins
+(male headers)
+look/work/differ on those.

 ## fanless, USBC-powered MiniPC

 - "Mele 4C - N series" e.g. "Quieter 4C N100"? ([via](https://redd.it/1jgd7rr)) "Quieter2Q"? ([via](https://redd.it/vlyz96))